Rank-preserving Multidimensional Mechanisms: an equivalence between identical-object and heterogeneous-object models: Applications

 \subsection{Revenue Monotonicity}

 The optimal revenue from the sale of $n$ objects is monotone if the optimal revenue increases when the distribution of the buyer's values increases in the sense of first-order stochastic dominance.
 Monotonicity of the optimal revenue is a desirable property as it provides an incentive for the seller to improve her products.
 It is satisfied in the optimal mechanism for the sale of a single object.
-However, as \citet{HR15} show, the optimal revenue may not be monotone in the heterogeneous objects model.
-They also show that if the optimal mechanism is symmetric and deterministic or if the optimal payment function is submodular, then the optimal revenue is monotone in the heterogeneous objects model.
-We provide other sufficient conditions on mechanisms that guarantee that the optimal revenue is monotone in the heterogeneous objects and the identical objects models.
+However, as \citet{HR15} show, optimal revenue may not be monotone in the heterogeneous objects model.
+They also show that if the optimal mechanism is symmetric and deterministic or if the optimal payment function is submodular, then the optimal revenue is monotone in the heterogeneous-objects model.\footnote{In a recent paper, \citet{MHN22} show that a restriction to monotone mechanisms can severely reduce expected revenue for some classes of distributions.} We provide other sufficient conditions that guarantee that the expected revenue from the mechanism is monotone in the identical-objects model and the heterogeneous-objects model.

 Consider the following definition. \begin{defn} A mechanism $(q,t)$ is {\bf revenue monotone} if for every cdf $F$ and every cdf $\widetilde{F}$, where $\widetilde F$ first-order stochastic dominates $F$, we have